forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: Deploy-level notifications (such as `ApexApiVersionRetirement`) are now displayed in both JSON and human-readable table output when you run the `project deploy start` command.
-Previously, these notifications were included only in JSON output.
+* NEW: When you run project deploy start, any notification attached to the deployment now appears in both the JSON and the human-readable table output; previously, notifications were included only in the JSON output.
+Notifications are informational, non-blocking, deploy-level advisories represented by the DeployNotification metadata type—for example, ApexApiVersionRetirement.
+There's no new flag to enable this behavior; the human-readable output includes notifications by default.
 For example:

     ```bash
     sf project deploy start --metadata ApexClass:MyRetiringApiClass --target-org my-org